fglock/PerlOnJava/README.md

 The project is structured into several modules, including a lexer, parser, and bytecode generator.
 Each module plays a crucial role in the compilation process, from tokenizing the Perl script to generating the corresponding Java bytecode.

+## Features

+For an up-to-date list of current features, please refer to the [FEATURE_MATRIX](FEATURE_MATRIX.md) file for detailed information.

 ## Build